front-commerce/developers.front-commerce.com/source/docs/essentials/extend-the-graphql-schema.md

 [unified GraphQL schema](https://principledgraphql.com/integrity#1-one-graph) to support new features and allow frontend developers to use them.

-**Front-Commerce’s GraphQL modules** is the mechanism allowing to extend and override any part of the schema defined by other modules.
-It leverages features from the GraphQL Schema Definition Language
-(<abbr title="Schema Definition Language">SDL</abbr>).

-Front-Commerce’s core and platforms integrations (such as Magento2) are implemented as GraphQL modules too.

 <blockquote class="info">
   The concepts documented below have been adopted by many actors in the GraphQL ecosystem since our initial implementation years ago.
 On our road to 1.0.0, we